 Note that shuttle buses are available to take you between both areas.
 Auschwitz provides a lot of information and historical context, whereas Birkenau has been left relatively untouched since the camp’s liberation.

-Getting there: Take a bus from the MDA bus station in Krakow to Oswiecim, which takes approximately 1 hour to reach.
-On arrival you’ll need to walk approximately 30-minutes’ way from Auschwitz.
+Getting there: Take a bus from the MDA bus station in Krakow to Oswiecim.
+Approx 1 hour to reach.
+On arrival you’ll need to walk approximately 30-minutes’ to reach Auschwitz.

 14. Experience the nature of the Polish mountains